Carlos Ramirez-Rosa: Democratic committeeman

 Ramirez-Rosa served as 35th Ward Democratic Committeeman from 2016 to 2020.
 In 2019, he supported Anthony Joel Quezada to replace him as Democratic Committeeman in the March 2020 primary election.
+In 2022, upon Quezada’s election to the Cook County Board of Commissioners, Ramirez-Rosa was appointed to serve the remainder of Quezada’s term as 35th Ward Democratic Committeeman.

 Campaigns for higher office

 Daniel Biss's selected Ramirez-Rosa as his running mate in the 2018 Illinois gubernatorial election on August 31, 2017.
-Only six days later Biss dropped him from the ticket after his ally Brad Schneider rescinded his endorsement due to Ramirez-Rosa's support of the BDS Movement.
-The BDS Movement seeks to impose comprehensive boycotts of Israel until it ends documented human rights violations against the Palestinians.
+Only six days later Biss dropped him from the ticket after his ally Brad Schneider rescinded his endorsement due to Ramirez-Rosa's support of the BDS Movement, which seeks to impose comprehensive boycotts of Israel until it ends its human rights violations against the Palestinians.

 After Luis Gutiérrez announced his retirement from Congress, Ramirez-Rosa announced his candidacy for Gutiérrez's seat, Illinois's 4th congressional district.
 Ramirez-Rosa withdrew on January 9, 2018, and endorsed Jesus "Chuy" Garcia that same day, citing his desire to not split the progressive vote in the Democratic primary.